fanypilar/fpilarova_masters/README.md

 # Description
 In this repository, there are files and a program that were created as a part of my master's thesis.

 It consists of a script that downloads data of gene sequences and then process them to be used in a CAAS analysis.
-Additionally, there are results of my master's thesis analysis (folder "results"; (I believe) it is available also here https://drive.google.com/drive/folders/1PXH8xgirwP3VDi-dWPBErm0z5k5CdcXK?usp=share_link).
+Additionally, there are results of my master's thesis analysis (folder "masters_thesis_results" - "results.xlxs" contains results of my master's thesis analysis and "final_dataset.csv" contains dataset with data processed by the program; (I believe) it is available also here https://drive.google.com/drive/folders/1PXH8xgirwP3VDi-dWPBErm0z5k5CdcXK?usp=share_link).

 # To use the program it is needed to:
 ## 1. Rename the main folder as "fpilarova_masters-main" (the script uses the name)